 Transport Canada (TC) has accepted the TSB recommendation.

-The Emergency Directive issued in October 2014 (expiring 29 April 2015) addresses many of the weaknesses in the Canadian Railway Operating Rules pertaining to the securement of equipment.
+The Emergency Directive issued in October 2014 (expiring 29 April 2015) addresses many of the weaknesses in the CROR rules pertaining to the securement of equipment.
 For example, the Emergency Directive mandates the use of a hand brake chart specifying the minimum number of hand brakes required, taking into consideration the tonnage of the train and the grade of the track.
-In addition, train securement must be confirmed by a hand brake effectiveness test, followed by the application of the hand brakes on the lead locomotives and air brakes on the entire train, adding additional levels of defence.
-Moreover, the required use of both air brakes and hand brakes on standing equipment while switching, and verification of its status every two hours, further reduces the risk of runaway equipment in those situations.
-The Emergency Directive also mandates the use of additional physical defences, such as derails, mechanical emergency devices, and mechanical lock parking brakes in addition to the existing defences.
+In addition, train securement must be confirmed by a hand brake effectiveness test, followed by the application of the hand brakes on the lead locomotives and air brakes on the entire train, adding additional levels of defense.
+Moreover, the required use of both air brakes and hand brakes on standing equipment while switching, and verification of its status every 2 hours, further reduces the risk of runaway equipment in those situations.
+The Emergency Directive also mandates the use of additional physical defenses, such as derails, mechanical emergency devices, and mechanical lock parking brakes in addition to the existing defences.
 These additional measures strengthen the existing rules for securement of equipment.

 TC has also committed to taking a number of additional measures, such as hiring more staff to enhance monitoring and inspection activities, and using administrative monetary penalties to strengthen enforcement activities when there is non-compliance.
-TC stated that, through the Railway Research Advisory Board, it will also help lead the implementation of technologies to enhance railway safety, and will initiate a strategic research initiative program to investigate alternatives that would enhance brake system performance, focusing on braking systems and train securement technologies.
+Through the Railway Research Advisory Board, TC stated it will also help lead the implementation of technologies to enhance railway safety, and will initiate a strategic research initiative program to investigate alternatives that would enhance brake system performance, focusing on braking systems and train securement technologies.

-Response from the Railway Association of Canada to Recommendation R14-04 (February 2015)
+Railway Association of Canada's Response to Recommendation R14-04 (February 2015)